(Un)distorted stabilisers in the handlebody group: Introduction

 Recall that a finitely generated subgroup $H < G$ of a finitely generated group $G$ is \emph{undistorted} if the inclusion homomorphism is a quasi-isometric embedding.
 In contrast, we say that it is \emph{exponentially distorted}, if the word norm in $H$ can be bounded by an exponential function of word norm in $G$, and there is no such bound of sub-exponential growth type.
 We refer the reader to e.g. \cite{Farb} for details on distortion functions of subgroups.

 Our main results are: \begin{theorem} Suppose that $V$ is a handlebody or compression body, and that $\delta$ is a (multi)meridian in $V$.
-Then the stabiliser of $\delta$ in the handlebody group $\mathrm{Mcg}(V)$ is undistorted. \end{theorem} \begin{theorem} Let $V$ be a handlebody of genus $g$. \begin{enumerate}[i)] \item Suppose that $\alpha$ is a primitive curve and $g \geq 3$.
+Then the stabiliser of $\delta$ is undistorted in $\mathrm{Mcg}(V)$. \end{theorem} \begin{theorem} Let $V$ be a handlebody of genus $g$. \begin{enumerate}[i)] \item Suppose that $\alpha$ is a primitive curve and $g \geq 3$.
 Then the stabiliser of $\alpha$ is exponentially distorted in $\mathrm{Mcg}(V)$.

 \item Suppose $A \subset V$ is a properly embedded annulus so that $\partial A$ consists of primitive curves.
 Assume that $g\geq 3$ (if $A$ is non-separating) or $g\geq 4$ (if $A$ is separating).
 Then the stabiliser of $A$ is exponentially distorted in $\mathrm{Mcg}(V)$. \end{enumerate} \end{theorem} To put these theorems into context, observe that the handlebody group is directly related to mapping class groups of surfaces (via restriction of homeomorphisms to the boundary) and to the outer automorphism group of free groups (via the action on the fundamental group).
 However, neither of these connections is immediately useful to study the geometry of $\mathrm{Mcg}(V)$: The inclusion $\mathrm{Mcg}(V)\to \mathrm{Mcg}(\partial V)$ may distort distances exponentially \cite{HH1}, and the kernel of the map $\mathrm{Mcg}(V)\to\mathrm{Out}(\pi_1(V))$ has an infinitely generated kernel \cite{Luft, McCullough}.
 In other words, there is no a-priori reason to expect that $\mathrm{Mcg}(V)$ shares geometric features with surface mapping class groups or outer automorphism groups of free groups.